Frank Avruch: Bozo the Clown

-Avruch joined WHDH-TV, the CBS network affiliate in Boston, in 1957 as an announcer.
+Avruch joined WHDH-TV in 1957 as an announcer.
 Merchandiser Larry Harmon, then marketing Bozo the Clown, licensed the character to local TV stations, with each station pressing one of its staff members into service to wear the Bozo makeup and costume (Bob Bell in Chicago, Willard Scott in Washington, D. C., etc.).
 In 1959, WHDH purchased the local rights to Bozo from Harmon and assigned Frank Avruch to play the role.
 Avruch was personally more dignified and less raucous than his clown character, so his demeanor as Bozo was more of a genial master of ceremonies than a slapstick buffoon, and his sincerity endeared him to both kids and parents.
 Bozo the Clown aired in Boston on weekday mornings and Saturday afternoons.
 Avruch left the low-comedy antics to featured performer Caroll Spinney, who played nine roles on the show including "Mr. Lion" and "Grandma Nellie."
-Spinney also substituted for Avruch during Avruch's annual vacations, and masqueraded as Bozo's brother "Nozo."
-Spinney went on to play Big Bird on Sesame Street.

 In April 1964 WHDH produced a special program in color, World's Fair Fun with Bozo, filmed at the New York World's Fair.
 Avruch appeared in his Bozo costume, touring the various exhibits.
 Boston Globe columnist Percy Shain applauded Avruch's onscreen performance and offscreen narration, but wondered "why this first-class program should have been held back until late October, with the fair closed and more or less a dead issue at the moment."
 The film also showed the inaugural ceremonies at the UNICEF Pavilion.
 Avruch went on to tour the world as Bozo, performing for UNICEF.
 He was given a United Nations Award for his work with children.

 In 1966, Larry Harmon decided to replace all of the local versions of Bozo with a single nationally syndicated show, and chose Avruch to serve as Bozo.
 Avruch taped 180 episodes of Bozo’s Big Top for national syndication.
 Avruch was still working as a staff announcer for WHDH, and interviewed entertainment figures for Dateline: Boston.

 In July 1970 the South Shore Music Circus theater in Cohasset, Massachusetts hired Frank Avruch to appear as Bozo for a special Saturday-morning series of live appearances.
 Seven weeks later, on August 18, WHDH-TV canceled Bozo in favor of a morning news broadcast.
 Following the cancellation, Avruch chose to remain in Boston rather than playing Bozo in another city.